umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### How many resources do I have available for my website?

 Each site runs in an isolated environment next to other websites on the same server, which is a shared environment.
-This means that we don't have exact details about the amount of resources you site can used, this is managed automatically by our infrastructure.
+This means that we don't have exact details about the amount of resources you site can use, this is managed automatically by our infrastructure.

 We do have some limitations: